jjurgiel/NetworkAnalysis/README.md

 # NetworkAnalysis
-This set of functions performed Network Contingency Analysis (NCA) on source-level EEG data, and is translated to work with EEG data from the fMRI implemented introduced in _Sripada, C., Kessler, D., Fang, Y., Welsh, R. C., Prem Kumar, K., & Angstadt, M. (2014).
+This set of functions perform Network Contingency Analysis (NCA) on source-level EEG data, and is translated to work with EEG data from the fMRI implemented introduced in _Sripada, C., Kessler, D., Fang, Y., Welsh, R. C., Prem Kumar, K., & Angstadt, M. (2014).
 Disrupted network architecture of the resting brain in attention‐deficit/hyperactivity disorder.
 Human brain mapping, 35(9), 4693-4705._

+### Summary
 The main goal of NCA is do determine whether a particular brain network, or pair of brain networks, are communicating aberrantly in a particular diagnostic group.

 In brief: